Kasmudjo stressed that he had never seen a Jokowi diploma: I am not a mentor - ExBulletin

 Kasmudjo stressed that he had never seen a Jokowi diploma: I am not a mentor

-Yogyakarta, kompas.com – The 7th president, Joko Widodo visited his speaker while studying in UGM, namely IR.
-Kasmudjo In Pogung Kidul, when Mlati, Sleman Regency.
+Gelora.co – The 7th president, Joko Widodo visited his speaker while studying in UGM, namely IR.
+Kasmudjo in Pogung Kidul, Whawon Mlati, Sleman Regency.

 Joko Widodo visited Ir's house.
 Kasmudjo on Tuesday (12/13/2025).